aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 Environmental hazard sites appear as circular markers with a distinctive two-layer rendering approach.
 Each site consists of a black outline circle slightly larger than the colored interior, creating a "halo" effect that ensures visibility against both light and dark backgrounds.
 The interior circles employ a Yellow-Orange-Red sequential color scale to represent hazard severity scores ranging from 0 (minimal) to 6 (severe).

-Marker size remains constant regardless of zoom level—a deliberate choice to maintain visual consistency.
+Marker size remains constant regardless of zoom level-a deliberate choice to maintain visual consistency.
 Alternative designs using scale-dependent sizing were tested but proved disorienting during zoom transitions, as markers would appear to "grow" or "shrink" unpredictably.

 ### Layer 3: Search Location Indicator

-The user's queried address appears as a multi-layer concentric circle pattern—a "bullseye" design with five nested rings decreasing in size from outer to inner.
+The user's queried address appears as a multi-layer concentric circle pattern-a "bullseye" design with five nested rings decreasing in size from outer to inner.
 Ring colors progress from blue through purple to magenta, with transparency gradually increasing toward the perimeter.
 This design creates a visually prominent focal point that remains distinguishable even when overlapping with dense CIMC site clusters or complex census tract boundaries.

 The bullseye's prominence addresses a critical usability challenge: in busy map regions with numerous overlapping elements, relocating the original search point can be difficult.
 The high-contrast, multi-ring design ensures the search location remains visually distinct within complex visual contexts.